bhavul/JIRA-Similar-Issue-Finder-App/jira_scraper/Readme.md

 # Jira Scraper

 This module takes care of scraping jira tickets.
 It basically reads up jira tickets and can return data.
-This module is used by the related_tickets_finder and mailer modules.
-However, it can be used on its own too.
+This module is used by all the other modules (related_tickets_finder ,mailer, etc).

-At Endurance, this is being used to put a templated comment on all jira issues satisfying a particular JQL query.

 ### Directory Structure
 Just like other modules, directory structure follows a standard format :

 ```
-/data  --------- files are populated here by the bot itself
 /settings ------ Config files are put up here
 __init__.py ---- so this directory gets considered as a package
-commands.py ---- contains click module commands.
-For more info on click, check its documentation
 jira_worker.py --- This contains all the core logic
-util.py -------- util methods
 ```

 ### Config Files